 The offer could be to watch a video after providing their email address.

-On my website I typically offer a downloadable PDF guide in exchange for the person’s name and address.
+I typically offer a downloadable PDF guide on my website in exchange for the person’s name and address.

-On this page I offer a guide to improving website conversions and extra tips not included on this page.
+I offer a guide to improving website conversions and extra tips not included on this page.

-Simply strip out the elements of the page not required, save and download in a couple of minutes.
+Strip out the elements of the page not required, save and download in a couple of minutes.

 Try creating a PDF of your web page at www.printfriendly.com

-An exchange of value
+Exchange of value

-You don’t necessarily have to ask for an email address but your page does have to offer something of value related to the page content or advert you ran.
+You don’t necessarily have to ask for an email address, but your page does have to offer something of value related to the page content or advert you ran.